Frequently Asked Questions

 We publish only original articles and request the writers not to submit previously published works, or works that contain large sections extracted from previously published articles.
 Furthermore, we would like you to inform us at the outset if the submitted piece has been simultaneously sent for consideration elsewhere.

-My article has been accepted for print by some other agency: How should I withdraw it from consideration?
+My article has been accepted by some other publication.
+How should I withdraw it from consideration?

 You can contact us at firstname.lastname@example.org regarding this.
 Once the article is accepted for publication by Himal and the writer has consented to our use of the article, the article MUST be withdrawn from consideration of other outlets.